In Tribute To Barbara Bush, Add These Great 20th Century Novels To Your Literary Bucket List

 With over 150 million copies in print, The Lord Of The Rings is one of the three best-selling books in human history.
 Immense in scope, Tolkien brings his readers into a truly unique and original high-fantasy universe.
 As a renowned academic, Tolkien was the Merton Professor of English Language and Literature at Oxford University, and he was considered one of the world’s leading philologists and authorities on the Old English epic poem, Beowulf.

 The narrative of The Lord of the Rings is set in the pre-industrial world of Middle-Earth.
-In a millenniums-old battle of good versus evil, the Dark Lord, Sauron is searching for the One Ring, into which he has infused a portion of his soul and power.
+In a millenniums-old battle of good versus evil, the Dark Lord, Sauron, is searching for the One Ring, into which he has infused a portion of his soul and power.
 If Sauron obtains the ring, he will plunge all of Middle Earth into eternal darkness and control the fate of every living creature.

 The ring has come into the possession of Frodo Baggins, a seemingly inconsequential hobbit of small stature.
 Frodo is entrusted to carry the ring to Mt.
 Doom, where it was forged, and cast it into the only fire strong enough to destroy the ring, and with it, Sauron.
 Aided by eight companions, Frodo embarks on his quest to destroy the ring as nine terrible servants of Sauron, called the Ringwraiths, search for Frodo, and Sauron’s armies ravage the lands of Middle Earth.